anguspettifer/CV/README.md

 ## Skills

-To work out of my comfort zone
+#### To work out of my comfort zone

 “You have a unique confidence to try something that you have little to no expertise in” a good friend told me when I was considering a career shift.
 It's true, I do like to put myself up for potential failure if I think its something worth trying; and then see what I can learn from the experience.
 My main evidence of this is my choice to leave a successful career in finance in order to try coding.
-This was not a rash decision, it was carefully calculated, but it is a significantly more challenging option than had I stayed put.
+This was not a rash decision, it was carefully calculated.
+I wanted to work in a role where I was continually learning, I wanted my work to have a tangible output and I wanted to work with people who follow XP values.
+Despite the logic, this choice was a significantly more challenging option than had I stayed put.

-The reason I do this is that I love to learn and grow from my experiences.
+The reason I like to challenge myself is due to my desire to learn and grow from my experiences.
 I found love with Makers as they absolutely embody the growth mindset, something I had not heard of, but that I hugely adhere to.
 I would recommend [Bruce Mau's unfinished manifesto for growth](http://www.manifestoproject.it/bruce-mau/), this aligns well with much of what I believe and strive towards.

-Asking why
+#### Asking why

 I am willing to challenge the status quo if I believe that there is a better alternative.
 As an example, in my most recent role at Merrill Lynch I challenged senior management in the way that we processed government debt auctions as I felt that our existing practice could be more compliant.
 Following a meeting with management, I set about creating and implementing a new process.
 This was off my own back and not part of my day-to-day job but something that made the business stronger and less likely to be fined by regulators for improper practice (we had been fined over $50bn since 2008).

-Communication
+#### Communication

 Working on a trading floor, clear, quick and accurate communication was imperative; a lack of clarity could be very expensive for both the client and the firm.
 I believe that this will translate well into software development where communication with project managers, the business, UX designers etc is so important.
 From my team projects at makers I have learnt that speaking up early about an issue can reduce pain down the line.